 We have known for a long time that oil and gas supplies are finite and that demand will outstrip supply over the coming years.
 Add to this the ongoing political instability in many oil producing regions and the result is irreversible cost increase and rising tension between the ‘haves’ and ‘have-nots’.

 Meanwhile the demand for oil and gas, particularly in China and India, adds to the pressure on ability to supply fossil fuels.
 This poses us several major problems; global warming, rapidly rising costs and strategic concerns regarding security of fuel supply.

 Renewable Energy (RE) as the name suggests, will not run out.
 RE technologies utilising the sun, wind, waves, tides and rivers do not produce CO2.
-Biofuels such as wood liberate only as much CO2 when burned as they take-up from the atmosphere while they grow.
+Carbon Zero Consulting specialize in Ground Source Heat Pumps, providing renewable heating and domestic hot water for a fraction of the cost and carbon emissions of fossil fuel systems.
 In short, by taking up RE alternatives the trend of rising CO2 can be managed and, in time, reduced.

 By incorporating RE technologies into your business or home you will reduce CO2 emissions and running costs compared to oil and gas.
 Because RE is produced on-site, this leads to increased independence and security of supply and greater energy price stability.

 This, in our view at Carbon Zero Consulting, is the major driver to promote the uptake of Renewable Energy Technologies.
 The other main driver is new UK regulation, which can provide you with incentives to install Renewable Energy Technology, and can pay you to produce green energy.
 The table below shows how much you could earn under the Renewable Heat Incentive scheme.

 In 2011, the UK Energy Act provided the basis for a step change in the provision of Renewable Energy alternatives for domestic homes and businesses.